nicholasquinn/barbell-weight-calculator/README.md

 It is intended to be a basic application that features:

-* Manual MVVM implementation rather than using a framework (Reactive UI or Microsoft Community Toolkit)
+* Manual Model-View-ViewModel (MVVM) implementation rather than using a framework (Reactive UI or Microsoft Community Toolkit)
-  * Manually implementing MVVM will be more boilerplate, but requires a more intimate understanding of the pattern.
+  * Manually implementing MVVM will be more boilerplate, but requires a more intimate understanding of the pattern
-* Simple unit testing using XUnit
+* Simple unit testing using a plain old C# console application, rather than a framework
+  * Again, the point is to test an understanding of basic concepts, which are not specific to any framework
 * Data persistence/storage via JSON files written to disk (using a database would be overkill for an app of this size)